docQodly/docs/docs/studio/design-webforms/styling.md

 ![styles-library](img/properties-panel.png)

-Some visual properties such as grid areas or datatable columns can be edited directly on the canvas.
+Some visual properties such as DataTable columns can be edited directly on the canvas.

 ### Example

 To add a red background to a Button component:

 * from the Styles library:
 drag the `bg-red-500` class from the Styles library and drop it on the Button component.